• Skip to primary navigation

 It will keep for up to a week in a sealed jar in the fridge, or you can freeze it.

-These knuckles have quite a lot of meat on them, and for those with a smaller appetite, there is always a lot leftover.
+These knuckles have quite a lot of meat on them, and for those with a smaller appetite, there is always a lot left over.
 Why not turn the leftovers into mini pork pies?

-Just line muffin tins with shortcrust pastry, fill with chopped up leftover meat, top up with the cooking liquid, cover with a lid of pastry and bake in a hot oven (200C/400F) for 15 to 20 minutes until the pastry is golden.
+Just line muffin tins with shortcrust pastry, fill with chopped-up leftover meat, top up with the cooking liquid, cover with a lid of pastry and bake in a hot oven (200C/400F) for 15 to 20 minutes until the pastry is golden.

 Allow them to cool before eating.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 Pin for later

-Crispy pork knuckle with saute potatoes
+Crispy pork knuckle with sauteed potatoes

 (Click the stars to rate this recipe)